azeddinebouabdallah/azeddinebouabdallah/README.md

 <br/>
 <br />

 Hi!
 My name is Azeddine Bouabdallah.
-I am a data scientist and a machine learning engineer
+I am a data engineer.

-- 🔭 I’m currently working on a personal project.
+- 🔭 I’m currently working on cool data projects.
-- 👯 I’m currenlty a research assistant in the university of Koblenz-Landau, Germany.
+- 👯 I’m currenlty a Data Engineer at LexisNexis.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/bouabdallahazeddine/">@bouabdallahazeddine</a>

 **Languages and Tools:**